CONCERTO FOR TIMPANI

 III) Horse Ride

 A unique work that explores the lyrical potential of the Timpani, the soloist plays singing melodies rather than drum patterns.
-A challenging solo part, and audiences love it.
+A challenging solo part that audiences love it.

 Timpani and String Orchestra (EZ-Rent in PDF)

 2 Fl, 2 Ob, 2 Clar, 2 Bsn, 2 Fr.Hrn, 2 Trpt, 1 Tromb, Strings, 2 Perc and optional Harp.